amurchalo-lemur/amurchalo-lemur/README.md

 ---

-## 📂 Featured Projects
+## 📂 What I'm Working On

-### 💬 Client-Server Messenger
+- 🚀 Backend development with Go

-Network messenger with real-time communication.
+- 🌐 REST API design

-### 📁 File Storage Server
+- 🗄️ PostgreSQL and SQL optimization

-Backend file storage service with user authentication and session management.
+- 🐳 Dockerizing applications

-### 🚀 Spring Boot CRUD API
+- 🏛️ Clean Architecture

-REST API built with Spring Boot, Hibernate, and PostgreSQL.
+- ⚡ Concurrent programming in Go

 ---